cag/uwutf8/README.md

 // → '\uFFFD'
 ```

-### `utf8.version`
+### `uwutf8.version`

 A string representing the semantic version number.

 ## Support

-utf8.js has been tested in at least Chrome 27-39, Firefox 3-34, Safari 4-8, Opera 10-28, IE 6-11, Node.js v0.10.0, Narwhal 0.3.2, RingoJS 0.8-0.11, PhantomJS 1.9.0, and Rhino 1.7RC4.
+uwutf8 has tests. uwu

 ## Unit tests & code coverage

 After cloning this repository, run `npm install` to install the dependencies needed for development and testing.
 You may want to install Istanbul _globally_ using `npm install istanbul -g`.

 Once that’s done, you can run the unit tests in Node using `npm test` or `node tests/tests.js`.

 To run the tests in Rhino, Ringo, Narwhal, PhantomJS, and web browsers as well, use `grunt test`.
+At least I think this works but I haven't tried it.

 To generate the code coverage report, use `grunt cover`.
+Also I have no idea how to do this.

 ## FAQ

-### Why is the first release named v2.0.0?
+### Why is the first release named v3.0.0?
 Haven’t you heard of [semantic versioning](http://semver.org/)?

-Long before utf8.js was created, the `utf8` module on npm was registered and used by another (slightly buggy) library. @ryanmcgrath was kind enough to give me access to the `utf8` package on npm when I told him about utf8.js.
-Since there has already been a v1.0.0 release of the old library, and to avoid breaking backwards compatibility with projects that rely on the `utf8` npm package, I decided the tag the first release of utf8.js as v2.0.0 and take it from there.
+:3

-## Author
+## OG

 | [![twitter/mathias](https://gravatar.com/avatar/24e08a9ea84deb17ae121074d0f17125?s=70)](https://twitter.com/mathias "Follow @mathias on Twitter") |
 |---|